NoSleepTillLambos/QuestApp/README.md

 <!-- DEVELOPMENT PROCESS -->
 ## Development Process

-The `Development Process` is the technical implementations and functionality done in the frontend and backend of the application.
+The development process consisted of designing wireframes, structuring the pages and questions. <br/>
+from there I was able to create and setup the various pages with the questions and complete the frontend.

 ### Implementation Process
 <!-- stipulate all of the functionality you included in the project -->